alik7-cmd/permission-manager/Readme.md

 # permission-manager
 Android runtime permissions were introduced in Android 6.0.
-Obviously it's a good thing to have as an user, but this can give nightmare to the developer if its not handled properly.
+Obviously, it's a good thing to have as a user, but this can be a nightmare for the developer if it's not handled properly.
-This Library reduces the complexity of handling repetative or multiple permissions in runtime.
+This library reduces the complexity of handling repetitive or multiple permissions at runtime.

 ## Step 1:
 Add the JitPack repository to your build.gradle/settings.gradle file